 Since progesterone helps gut motility, low levels will cause some constipation, so don’t let this symptom fool you.

+Can chronic low progesterone lead to SIBO?
 Or leaky gut?
 Interesting questions which haven’t been studied but I would say “yes.”

+Treatment is simple.
+Bioidentical hormone replacement with progesterone will clear things up.
 A stop-gap measure is to use pregnenolone (non-prescription) which partially breaks down to progesterone.
 Progesterone creams sold over-the-counter are ineffective.

 How to Stop Bloating once and for all

 The only healthy yogurt is yogurt you make yourself with live cultures.
-Even then, experts including me suggest that you don’t use dairy-based yogurt until your gut is healed so initially, your probiotics should be from a capsule(or 2,3,4,5 or more) and here’s why.
+Even then, experts including me suggest avoiding dairy-based yogurt until your gut heals.
+Initially, your probiotics should be from a capsule(s) and here’s why.

-If your gut microbiome is out of whack you need to use prebiotic fiber to feed a lot of good bacteria (and a little “good yeast”) to then overtake the bad bacteria.
-You want 50 to 100 billion totally probiotic CFU’s per day which is a lot.
-You’ll want a mixture (in your main probiotic) of Lactobacillus species and Bifidobacterium species.
-You’ll want to add in some friendly yeast called saccharomyces boulardii (by prescription: Florastor).
+If your gut microbiome is out of whack, you need to use prebiotic fiber to feed a lot of good bacteria (and a little “good yeast”) to overtake bad bacteria.
+You want 50 to 100 billion probiotic CFU’s per day which is a lot.
+A mixture (in your main probiotic) of Lactobacillus species and Bifidobacterium species is necessary.
+Also, add in some friendly yeast called Saccharomyces boulardii (by prescription: Florastor).
 The latest research supports the use of sporulating probiotics for most conditions.
 What’s that?

 Bloating and Abdominal Distension: Old Misconceptions and Current Knowledge.